DataDog/httpd-datadog/doc/configuration.md

 # Configuring Datadog Tracing in Apache HTTP Server

+> [!TIP]
+> Server directives should be set only once per server or virtual server.
+On the other hand, directory configuration gives you the flexibility to fine-tune settings for each specific direction.

 ## `DatadogServiceName` directive